olibrook/dynoforms/README.md

 Dynoforms
 =========

-Dead-simple javascript forms build from JSON schemas, with a somewhat Djangonic influence.
+Dead-simple javascript forms built from JSON schemas, with a somewhat Djangonic influence.

 TODO
 ----